microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-use-the-solution/how_to_use_the_solution.md

 ![Web UI call details view sections image](images/call-details-view.png)

 #### Call Information View
-In this section is rendered the information related to the call and the streaming protocol configured.
+This section shows the information related to the call and the streaming protocol configured.

 For the call you can see the following information: